fullcalendar/fullcalendar-docs/_docs-v4/date-display/columnHeader.md

 title: columnHeader
 ---

 Whether the day headers should appear.
-For the Month, Agenda, and Basic views.
+For the Month, TimeGrid, and DayGrid views.

 <div class='spec' markdown='1'>
 Boolean, *default*: `true`